'A love letter to learning and a deep dive into wonder' The Guardian, Sept 2021

-Ground-breaking theatre company curious directive invite you on an inter-continental journey to the origins of human creativity.
+Ground-breaking company curious directive invite you on a breath-taking journey to the origins of human creativity.

-Blending expansive storytelling, innovative technology and international collaboration, Deciphering takes audiences inside the real cave network containing the oldest graphic communication ever found.
-A unique show, conceived with Indonesian artist collective Bombo, granted world-first access to this extraordinary site.
+Blending world-class storytelling, cutting-edge technology and immersive headphone audio, Deciphering takes audiences inside the real cave network containing the oldest graphic communication ever found.

 World premiere.
 Co-commissioned by New Diorama Theatre.